Paid Telegram Group: Setup Guide & Pricing Data

 Max membersUnlimited200,000

 Channels work for content delivery — market updates, signals, drops.
 Groups work for community — coaching, masterminds, accountability, discussion.
 If your value comes from interaction, a group is the right format.
-For a full breakdown of which format earns more per member by niche, see our Telegram channel vs group earnings comparison.
+For a full revenue comparison by format — including hybrid setups that stack both — see the channel vs group earnings breakdown.

 Membership-based creators earn 41% more than those with mixed revenue models — $94K vs $67K on average, according to Circle’s State of Community report.
 A paid group is the purest membership model: people pay for access to a room where things happen.